NickBenthem/NickBenthem.github.io/_posts/2023/2023-08-16-what-actually-happens-when-you-run-copy-in-postgres.markdown

 ---
 layout: post
-title: What actually happens when you copy in Postgres?
+title: What actually happens when you COPY in Postgres?
 date: 2023-08-16 13:38
 tags: Postgres
 goal: Discuss how COPY functions, diving into Postgres source code.